-- This is looking up at the ceiling on which Mantegna has playfully painting an oculus that illusionistically opens into a blue sky, with foreshortened putti playfully frolicking around a balustrade.
-This was one of the earliest di sotto in su ceiling paintings. - The ceiling is a brilliant tour de force that engages every viewer.
-The potted plant balanced on a thin wooden support looks ready to fall and the putti look precariously balanced all done to entertain the viewer with the then modern miracle of perspective.
+- Mantegna's playful ceiling presents an oculus that illusionistically opens into a blue sky, with foreshortened putti playfully frolicking around a balustrade.
+This was one of the earliest di sotto in sù ceiling paintings. - The ceiling is a brilliant tour de force that engages every viewer.
+The potted plant balanced on a thin wooden support looks ready to fall and the putti look precariously balanced.